rjduran/cm-code/rpi/HOW-TO.md

     }
     ```

 2. Make another file to enable ssh.
+This will enable the ssh interface upon bootup, giving you access to the device via Terminal.
+Once you log in you can access the configuration for the device.

     ```bash
     touch ssh
     ```

-    This will enable the ssh interface upon bootup, giving you access to the device via Terminal.
-Once you log in you can access the configuration for the device.
+    Umnount the disk from the command line using `diskutil` or in the Finder.

+    ```bash
+    diskutil unmount /Volumes/boot/
+    ```

 3. Insert card into device and bootup to access via ssh.